bwittmann/transoar/README.md

 #### Training
 First, set the `dataset` flag in the respective config file to the name of the preprocessed dataset.\
-To train on the two datasets run:
+To train on a specific dataset, run:

     python CUDA_VISIBLE_DEVICE=<gpu_id> scripts/train.py --config attn_fpn_<detector>_<dataset>.yaml

 #### Testing
-To evaluate performances of created checkpoints on the test sets run:
+To evaluate performances of created checkpoints on the test sets, run:

     python CUDA_VISIBLE_DEVICE=<gpu_id> scripts/test.py --run <name of checkpoint in folder runs> --full_labeled